$10 Eagle Gold Coin

 The coin’s obverse features a unique and iconic design of Lady Liberty, inspired by the Greek goddess Nike.
 She is depicted wearing a Native American headdress, symbolizing the American West.
 Augustus Saint-Gaudens created this design, which was adapted for the coin.
 The word “LIBERTY” is inscribed on the headband of the headdress, and the year of issue is at the bottom.

-The coin’s reverse showcases a standing bald eagle perched on a bundle of arrows and olive branches.
+The coin’s reverse showcases a bald eagle perched on a bundle of arrows and olive branches.
 This design represents both the country’s strength and its peace-loving nature.

 The motto “E PLURIBUS UNUM” (meaning “Out of Many, One”) is inscribed on the left, and the denomination “TEN DOLLARS” is on the right.
 The words “UNITED STATES OF AMERICA” encircle the top of the design, with the motto “IN GOD WE TRUST” added in 1908, positioned to the eagle’s left.